-In a non-metallic container, mix 2 tablespoons of dry oxygen bleach (OxiClean or OxiBrite are brand names) with 2 cups water.
+In a non-metallic container, mix two tablespoons of dry oxygen bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) with two cups water.
 Sponge the stained areas with the solution and allow to work for at least 30 minutes or longer and then sponge with a clean white cloth dipped in plain water.
 Allow to air dry.
 Be careful not to splash the solution directly on the leather because it can harm the leather finish.
 Repeat until any discoloration is removed.

 How to Prevent Mildew Growth on Leather

-In addition to reducing moisture in your home by using a dehumidifier, waterproofing foundations and damp areas and increasing air circulation, you can keep leather goods from becoming mildewed by inspecting them often.
+In addition to reducing moisture in your home by using a dehumidifier, waterproofing foundations or damp areas, and increasing air circulation, you can keep leather goods from becoming mildewed by inspecting them often.
 Twice a year when you switch wardrobes with the season, remove leather articles from their storage space and take them to a well-lit area for a close inspection.